cvbarros/cvbarros.io/site/content/post/pipelines-as-code-teamcity.md

 - Zero-friction CI, easy to setup _pipelines to build other pipelines_

 ## Writing a custom Terraform provider for TeamCity
 After deciding that Terraform was the way forward, the challenge was to write a Terraform Provider in Golang, an ecosystem I had no experience with.
-Custom provider development can be trivial if you have the experience and a Golang SDK for the API you're trying to automate.
+Custom provider development can be trivial if you have the experience and a Golang client for the API you're trying to automate.
 Unfortunately, I had neither :cry:.

 At first, I tried auto-generating a Golang client for TeamCity's API by using [go-swagger](https://goswagger.io/).
 That resulted in a very unfriendly API, leaking a lot of peculiarities of TeamCity's API to the provider implementation, resulting in convoluted code that was hard to maintain.

-Since there was no other usable open-source Golang SDK for TeamCity, I had to write one, considering the use cases I had in mind for the provider.
-You can [find the code for this project here](https://github.com/cvbarros/go-teamcity-sdk).
+Since there was no other usable open-source Golang client for TeamCity, I had to write one, considering the use cases I had in mind for the provider.
+You can [find the code for this project here](https://github.com/cvbarros/go-teamcity).
 Experiences on that will serve as input for future writings.

-Thus, I've created a custom provider that uses this SDK, which is published at https://github.com/cvbarros/terraform-provider-teamcity.
+Thus, I've created a custom provider that uses this client, which is published at https://github.com/cvbarros/terraform-provider-teamcity.

 ## Modelling TeamCity Resources
 TeamCity base resources are _projects_, _vcs roots_ and _build configurations_, so they were the starting points for the provider implementation.
 A Terraform configuration for a very simple pipeline, that performs only one build step and had one configuration would then look something like this: